Jan. 15, 2023: JASNA-DC member Harper Sutherland presented a talk on “Brandon in India: Colonialism and Masculinity in the Late 18th Century.”

 April 24, 2022: A virtual screening of the one-man play “Being Mr. Wickham,” featuring Adrian Lukis, who played Wickham in the 1995 “Pride and Prejudice” miniseries.

 March 31, 2022: A virtual Spring Evening Chat with Jennifer Abella and Professor Elizabeth Child.
-They will share their knowledge of the wealth of Austen online links and the experience teaching Austen to first-generation college students, respectively.
+They shared their knowledge of the wealth of Austen online links and the experience teaching Austen to first-generation college students, respectively.

 Jan.
 15, 2022: Dr. Susan Allen Ford reprised on Zoom her presentation from our in-person event Dec.
 12, 2021.